Updated: 02/2026

 If an individual states an interest in self-employment or if this option appears feasible, the DORS counselor will:

-Obtain information from the individual regarding particular business ventures being considered, previous business experience, related skills, and other relevant factors.
+- Obtain information from the individual regarding business ventures being considered, previous business experience, related skills, and other relevant factors.

 - Well-developed interpersonal skills in order to develop and maintain a customer base, interact with the public, work with employees, suppliers, etc.